ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The Doxygen PDF documentation now also requires the packages
   - `stix` (part of `texlive-fonts-extra`) and
   - `stmaryrd` (part of `texlive-science` or `texlive-math-extra`). _(René Schwaiger)_
+- Write down some fundamental decisions, mostly about key names and key set structure. _(Markus Raab and Klemens Böswirth)_
 - <<TODO>>
 - <<TODO>>